jnozzi/cocoadev.com/markdown/CFXMLTree.md

-A General/CFXMLTree is a General/CoreFoundation data structure.
-It inherits from General/CFTree thus all functions that operate on General/CFTree will also work on General/CFXMLTree.
-A General/CFXMLTree can be created from a General/CFXMLNode.
+A CFXMLTree is a CoreFoundation data structure.
+It inherits from CFTree thus all functions that operate on CFTree will also work on CFXMLTree.
+A CFXMLTree can be created from a CFXMLNode.

-See also General/CFXMLParser and General/WritingXMLFiles
+See also CFXMLParser and WritingXMLFiles

-Simple examples of calling General/CFXMLTree functions can be found at http://www.carbondev.com/site/?page=General/CFXMLTree
+Simple examples of calling CFXMLTree functions can be found at http://www.carbondev.com/site/?page=CFXMLTree